chhuang-one/sqxclib/doc/SqConsole.md

 Relationship of SqConsole, SqCommand, and SqOption.

-	SqConsole ---┐
-	             ├--- SqCommand 1 ---  ...
+	SqConsole ---┬--- SqCommand 1 ---┬--- SqOption 1
+	             │                   │
+	             │                   └--- SqOption n
 	             │
-	             └--- SqCommand n ---┐
+	             └--- SqCommand n ---  ...
-	                                 ├--- SqOption 1
-	                                 │
-	                                 └--- SqOption n

 # SqCommand

 User can use SqCommand to define command and it's options statically (or dynamically).
 SqConsole use this to parse data from command-line and store parsed data in SqCommandValue.

 	SqType
-	|
+	│
-	`--- SqCommand
+	└--- SqCommand

 # SqOption
 define an option for command

 	SqEntry
-	|
+	│
-	`--- SqOption
+	└--- SqOption

 ## 1 Define a new command statically